MicrosoftDocs/win32/desktop-src/medfound/asf-index-object.md

 ---
 Description: ASF Indexer
-ms.assetid: '3f95b0ac-d70f-4bc2-8524-c7de1df34afa'
+ms.assetid: 3f95b0ac-d70f-4bc2-8524-c7de1df34afa
 title: ASF Indexer
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ASF Indexer

 The ASF *indexer* is a WMContainer layer component that is used to read or write Index Objects in an Advanced Systems Format (ASF) file.
 For information about the structure of an ASF file, see [ASF File Structure](asf-file-structure.md).

 An application can use the indexer to perform seeking based on presentation time or to generate new index entries for an ASF file.
-The ASF indexer implements the [**IMFASFIndexer**](imfasfindexer.md) interface.
+The ASF indexer implements the [**IMFASFIndexer**](/windows/win32/wmcontainer/nn-wmcontainer-imfasfindexer?branch=master) interface.